-- Seltzer (flavored or unflavored) contains 100% water
+- Seltzer (flavored or unflavored) contains 100 percent water

-- Cucumbers, lettuce, cabbage, cauliflower, bell peppers, tomatoes, celery and zucchini contain over 90% water
+- Cucumbers, lettuce, cabbage, cauliflower, bell peppers, tomatoes, celery and zucchini contain over 90 percent water

-- Watermelon, strawberries and cantaloupe all contain over 90% water
+- Watermelon, strawberries and cantaloupe all contain over 90 percent water

-- Broths and soups contain over 90% water
+- Broths and soups contain over 90 percent water

 Are sports drinks water?

 Sports drinks are best when you use them after intense exercise that lasts over an hour.
 This kind of fluid replaces lost electrolytes and sugar, but it doesn’t count as part of your daily water intake.

 However, never use an energy drink as part of your water intake.
 Energy drinks contain huge amounts of caffeine, sugar and other additives, including stimulants.
 The same goes for fruit juice, another drink loaded with sugars.